-PROCEDIN partners will actively participate in both virtual and physical international and local conferences/meetings outside of the project to disseminate the project results and raise awareness around PROCEDIN activities and achievements.
-Each partner will report their involvement with PROCEDIN at conferences and events that they are attending or hosting (see 3.4).
-The types of activities and events that partners are expected to participate in include: (i) conferences, industry events, exhibitions, and joint events with other H2020/HORIZON EU projects and (ii) workshops, courses, seminars, and training sessions.
+PROCEDIN partners actively participates and organises both virtual and physical international and local conferences/meetings to disseminate the project results and raise awareness around PROCEDIN activities and achievements.
+Each partner reports their involvement with PROCEDIN at conferences and events that they are attending or hosting (see 3.4).
+The types of activities and events that partners are expected to participate in and organise include: (i) conferences, industry events, exhibitions, and joint events with other H2020/HORIZON EU projects, and (ii) workshops, courses, seminars, and training sessions.

-The project partners have created a comprehensive list of relevant events related to the PROCEDIN project.
+The project partners have internally created a comprehensive list of relevant events related to the PROCEDIN project.
 This list includes various conferences, workshops, seminars, and other events that are of relevance to the project's goals and objectives.
 The list is regularly updated by the partners to ensure that it remains current and relevant.
+Some of the events that have been attended and organised in the previous period are included in Table 6.